joneit/synonomous/README.md

 }
 ### Revision History

+* **2.1.1** — Added `force` property to force overwriting existing property values with new values.
+Otherwise new values are discarded.
 * **2.1.0** — `transformations` property can now be an object as well an array of strings.
 The keys of the object name the transformers.
 The values are not used by `decorateObject` but are used by `decorateArray` to add new string properties to each element.
 * **2.0.1**
    * Fixed `decorate` to return the given object itself (instead of the drill-down context within the given object).